 Santa Maria In Trastevere

 An excellent example of Romanesque architecture, the Santa Maria Church situated in Trastevere is one of the oldest churches in Rome.
 Designed by architect Carlo Fonatna, this church was originally founded in the 3rd century by Pope Callixtus.
-Some of the best 13th century mosaics are be found here including Pietro Cavallini's Life of the Virgin.
-It was the first church in which mass was celebrated openly.
+Some of the best 13th century mosaics are found here, including Pietro Cavallini's Life of the Virgin.
+It was the first church in which Mass was celebrated openly.
 There is a tall column near the church which marks an ancient legend that the day Christ was born a river of oil flowed down to earth.
 The pillar is built on that supposed spot.

 Piazza di Spagna

 The Spanish Steps is only two stops away from the Repubblica - Teatro Opera metro station.
 You have to get down at, you guessed right, Spagna metro station!
 Unfortunately, the church had closed by the time I got there (6.30pm) so make sure that you go earlier if you want to visit the church too!
 This is another crowded tourist spot, so be prepared to jostle for space with many tourists!After this, I returned back to the hotel.
 However, if you still have the energy, go for the "Colosseum by Night" tour that I talked about!
 I have read many reviews that raved about this trip!
 You will thank me later :-)

 Saint Peter's Basilica